hallpaz/3dsystems21/docs/assignment7.md

 **The goals of this practice are the following:**

 -  Understand more deeply a renderer pipeline
--  how a differentiable
+-  Learn how a differentiable pipeline can be used to infer a variety of scene properties
--
+-  Train a model with 2D images supervision
+-  Test and understand the limitations of a differentiable renderer

 ## Instructions:
 If you’re using Google Colab, you just need to have a google account and an associated Google Drive.
 Make a copy of the notebook located below and modify it as requested.